Plantar Fasciitis Treatment in Singapore

 2. Photobiomodulation Therapy (Low-Level Laser Therapy)

-Also known as cold laser treatment, Low-Level Laser Therapy (LLLT) uses specific wavelengths of light to support tissue recovery and address various soft-tissue concerns.
-The therapy involves applying red and near-infrared light to the affected area.
+Also known as cold laser treatment, Photobiomodulation Therapy (Low-Level Laser Therapy) uses specific wavelengths of light to support tissue recovery for plantar fasciitis-related discomfort.

 • Encourage cell regeneration and recovery